 Toowong Cemetery still has some ashes memorial sites available in the niche wall located behind the museum.
 Alternatively, ashes can be interred into grave sites.

-To view available wall sites at Toowong Cemetery, an appointment is necessary to ensure there is an officer available to assist.
+You will need an appointment to view available wall sites at Toowong Cemetery.
 To request an appointment, contact the office by email.

 The practice of marking numbers on headstones was introduced in the late 1900s.
 As most of the graves at Toowong Cemetery are quite old, the majority of headstones do not have numbers marked on them.
 This makes finding graves at Toowong Cemetery extremely difficult without assistance.
 Council recommends you visit the cemetery during office hours to obtain directions.